dominickfau/PyEngineControl/Docs/Config_Setup/StepperConfig.md

-# Stepper config file settup
+# Stepper config file setup

 ### Valid config sections.
 Below is the structure requiered for each stepper connected to the arduino.
 The parameter order does not matter.